 Several important American goldsmiths of the Art Nouveau and Arts and Crafts periods created motifs and themes from nature with a distinctly American look, including Louis Comfort Tiffany, Paulding Farnham for Tiffany & Co., and Boston jewelers Edward Oakes and Frank Gardiner Hale, to name a few.
 Although we do not know whether the tourmalines used here came from Maine, the aesthetic for using gemstones of perhaps lesser intrinsic value (as opposed to sapphires, diamonds and emeralds) was a characteristic of the Boston “look” of handmade, studio-crafted and designed jewelry.
 Stones were chosen for color rather than monetary value.
 (5)

 From granite cliffs and pebble beaches to fine, gem-quality tourmaline, the state of Maine yields rocks of great beauty.
-These images from Skinner highlight the versatility of the stone in the beautiful, wearable jewelry that has been offered at auction.
+These images from Skinner highlight the versatility of the stone in the beautiful, wearable jewelry that has been offered at online auction.

 1. Maine.gov/Maine Geological Survey/Tourmaline: Maine State Mineral